pnp/cli-microsoft365/docs/manual/docs/cmd/aad/oauth2grant/oauth2grant-list.md

 In order to list existing OAuth2 permissions granted to a service principal, you need its `objectId`.
 You can retrieve it using the [aad sp get](../sp/sp-get.md) command.

+When using the text output type (default), the command lists only the values of the `objectId`, `resourceId` and `scope` properties of the OAuth grant.
+When setting the output type to JSON, all available properties are included in the command output.

 ## Examples

 List OAuth2 permissions granted to service principal with `objectId` _b2307a39-e878-458b-bc90-03bc578531d6_.